marc-sensenich/recipes/content/docs/cookies/nut-horns.md

 - Beat egg white until frothy.
 - Mix in the ground walnuts and granulated sugar until well-combined.
-- Set aside until ready to roll the cookies.
+- Set aside until ready to make the cookies.

 ### Rolling and baking

 - Preheat oven to 350&deg;F
+- To make rolled horns
     - Roll out each dough disk to a 6-7 inch circle and spread 1/3rd of the filling onto each circle, leaving a 1/4 inch border of dough around the edge.
     - Cut each disk into 12 wedges like cutting a pie.
     - Roll each wedge from edge to point in center.
 Place point side down on baking sheet.
     - Bake at 350&deg;F for 12-14 minutes.
     - Cool on a wire rack and then dust with confectioners sugar.

-## Notes
+- To make disks
+    - Roll out each dough disk to a 6-7 inch circle roughly 1/8" thick
+    - Using a 4 cm round non-fluted cutter, cut out disks from dough and place onto baking sheet.
+Repeat until out of dough.
+    - Top each round with around 1/4 tsp. of the filling

-- If for some reason the dough isn't rolling, you can bake the slices at 350&deg;F for 9-11 minutes.
+    - Bake at 350&deg;F for 13-15 minutes.
+    - Cool on a wire rack